bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   - title: "Bitcoin Core #25939 allows nodes with txindex enabled to add txs with `utxoupdatepsbt` RPC"
     url: /en/newsletters/2023/05/03/#bitcoin-core-25939

+  - title: "Bitcoin Core #25796 adds a new `descriptorprocesspsbt` RPC for updating a PSBT"
+    url: /en/newsletters/2023/05/31/#bitcoin-core-25796

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Output Script Descriptors